tkennelly/OC_Tracker/README.md

 ## Tech

-JavaScript: Used to display results in table form
+JavaScript: Used to display results in table form.

 HTML: Used to build the frame of the site as well as all the forms for getting/posting info.

 CSS: Used to make things look nice (kind of).
 Mongoose: Used to make and store the custom API.